Icinga/icingaweb2/doc/80-Upgrading.md

 Specific version upgrades are described below.
 Please note that upgrades are incremental.
 An upgrade from v2.6 to v2.8 requires to follow the instructions for v2.7 too.

+## Upgrading to Icinga Web 2.12.0

+**Database Schema**

+With the latest Icinga Web versions, you no longer need to manually import sql upgrade scripts.
+Icinga Web `>= 2.12` offers you the possibility to perform such migrations in an easy way.
+You can find and apply all pending migrations of your Icinga Web environment in the menu at `System -> Migrations`.

+You can still apply the `2.12.0.sql` upgrade script manually, depending on your database vendor.
+For package installations you can find this file in `/usr/share/icingaweb2/schema/*-upgrades/`.

 ## Upgrading to Icinga Web 2.11.x

 **General**